 Best Practices for Successful UI Localization

-UI localization is one of the fastest ways to achieve sales goals for software companies tapping into new global markets and aiming to grow in 2021 and beyond.
+UI localization is one of the fastest ways to achieve sales goals for software companies tapping into new global markets and aiming to grow internationally.

-In 2020, the research firm App Annie reported that emerging markets such as Brazil, India, and Indonesia were the ones driving year-over-year growth in app downloads.
-During the COVID pandemic, the use of mobile apps has increased further—not just for games and entertainment, but for banking, food delivery, and even fitness.
+In 2020, the research firm App Annie reported that emerging markets such as Brazil, India, and Indonesia drove year-over-year app downloads growth.
+During the COVID pandemic, the use of mobile apps has increased further—not just for games and entertainment but for banking, food delivery, and even fitness.

 However, there are important considerations for launching the software in a foreign market, and localizing the user interface (UI) of an application presents a different set of challenges from document translation.
 When developing an application, designers and programmers should think about how the UI will need to adapt for the translated text.
 Once they hand the product off to the professional translation company that will oversee the UI localization, they will need to ensure that translators have the tools they need to do their job correctly.

 This article is the first in a series aimed at designers and developers that will share best practices in UI localization.
 We will start out by talking about a set of principles that apply regardless of your source or target language.
 Future articles will address topics specific to different language groups.